'Facilitating the development, set up and successful completion of mental health clinical research studies across Scotland.'

 - Set up in 2007 and officially launched in November 2009.
 (Slides and video footage from the event are available, including presentations from the Director, Professor Stephen Lawrie.)

-- The network has adopted over seventy studies including large multi centre trials (SMaRT 2 and SMaRT 3), Imaging studies (TMRI-GC Imaging), genetic studies (Scottish Family Genetic Collaboration), pilot studies (Multiple Symptoms Study), commercial studies and epidemiological studies.
+- The network has supported over one hundred studies including large multi centre trials (SMaRT 2 and SMaRT 3), Imaging studies (TMRI-GC Imaging), genetic studies (Scottish Family Genetic Collaboration), pilot studies (Multiple Symptoms Study), commercial studies and epidemiological studies.

 |Venue:||Royal College of Physicians of Edinburgh|

-The newsletter will be available to download on our website and will be sent out electronically every quarter to our mailing list.
+The newsletter will be available to download on our website and will also be emailed to everyone on our mailing list 2-3 times a year.
 If you have not already done so, please join our mailing list.